 NIA takes over probe into killing of Assam’s Additional SP

-New Delhi, Aug 09: The National Investigation Agency has taken over the probe into the killing of Gulzar Hussain, additional SP, Sonitpur, Assam.
+New Delhi, Aug 09: The National Investigation Agency (NIA) has taken over the probe into the killing of Gulzar Hussain, additional SP, Sonitpur, Assam.

 Areeb Majeed questions NIA's powers to probe ISIS case against him